-On the road to deriving HL-MRFs, we unify three different approaches to scalable inference in structured models: (1) randomized algorithms for MAX SAT \citep{goemans:discmath94}, (2) local consistency relaxation \citep{wainwright:book08} for discrete Markov random fields defined using Boolean logic, and (3) reasoning about continuous information with fuzzy logic.
+To motivate HL-MRFs, we unify three different approaches for scalable inference in structured models: (1) randomized algorithms for MAX SAT \citep{goemans:discmath94}, (2) local consistency relaxation \citep{wainwright:book08} for discrete Markov random fields defined using Boolean logic, and (3) reasoning about continuous information with fuzzy logic.
 We show that all three approaches lead to the same convex programming objective.
-We then derive HL-MRFs by generalizing this unified inference objective as a weighted sum of hinge-loss features and using them as the weighted features of graphical models.
-Since HL-MRFs generalize approaches to reasoning about relational data with weighted logical knowledge bases, they retain this high level of expressivity.
+We then define HL-MRFs by generalizing this unified inference objective as a weighted sum of hinge-loss features and using them as the weighted features of graphical models.
+Since HL-MRFs generalize approaches that reason about relational data with weighted logical knowledge bases, they retain the same high level of expressivity.
 As we show in Section~\ref{sec:experiments}, they are effective for modeling both discrete and continuous data.

-We also introduce \emph{probabilistic soft logic} (PSL), a new probabilistic programming language that makes HL-MRFs easy to define and use for large, relational data sets.
-This idea has been explored for other classes of models, such as Markov logic networks \citep{richardson:ml06} for discrete MRFs, relational dependency networks \citep{neville:jmlr07} for dependency networks, and probabilistic relational models \citep{getoor:jmlr02} for Bayesian networks.
+We also introduce \emph{probabilistic soft logic} (PSL), a new probabilistic programming language that makes HL-MRFs easy to define and use for large, relational data sets.\footnote{An open source implementation, tutorials, and data sets are available at \url{http://psl.linqs.org}.} This idea has been explored for other classes of models, such as Markov logic networks \citep{richardson:ml06} for discrete MRFs, relational dependency networks \citep{neville:jmlr07} for dependency networks, and probabilistic relational models \citep{getoor:jmlr02} for Bayesian networks.
 We build on these previous approaches, as well as the connection between hinge-loss potentials and logical clauses, to define PSL.
 In addition to probabilistic rules, PSL provides syntax that enables users to easily apply many common modeling techniques, such as domain and range constraints, blocking and canopy functions, and aggregate variables defined over other random variables.